ziotom78/raytracing_course/language-comparison.md

     book not only for the D language but in general: Alexandrescu is a gifted writer, and the book is full of intriguing examples.
     Despite its age, it is a real gem.

+D could be the perfect language for this course, because it's significantly better than C++ and easier to use.
+However, the scattered and sometimes contradictory documentation can be a barrier for students willing to use it.

 # Free Pascal